 JERRY CUMMINS’ practice focuses on securities offerings, corporate matters and funds, with an emphasis on real estate-related transactions, primarily REITs and real estate funds.
 He is a co-chair of the Investment Funds group in the New York office, which spans REITs, funds, investment advisers and derivatives.
 He serves as a chair of the firm’s REIT industry team and regularly represents both issuers and underwriters in a variety of public and private debt and equity transactions by REITs, including initial public offerings.
 Jerry has worked extensively on real estate and other funds, and represents fund managers in fund formation as well as institutional investors in their investments into private funds.
 Jerry has experience in counseling public companies regarding general corporate and securities laws matters, including acquisitions, dispositions, joint ventures, corporate governance matters, filings under the Securities Exchange Act of 1934 and stock exchange matters.
 He has worked extensively with equity and mortgage REITs as well as issuers in a range of other industries.
 Jerry has completed several complex real estate portfolio transactions involving the issuance of operating partnership units in UPREITs and DownREITs.
 Jerry is rated among America’s Leading Lawyers for REITs by Chambers USA, where it was noted that he “receives widespread praise for his skill in capital markets and M&A transactions within the REITs sphere.”
 He is also recognized as a Leading Lawyer in The Legal 500 US for equity offerings and REITs and was named as a member of BTI Consulting’s Client Service All-Star Team.
 In addition, Jerry has been recognized in the 2017 edition of Who’s Who Legal: Capital Markets.

-John Haggerty, a partner in Goodwin’s M&A Practice, works on a wide variety of corporate and securities matters, including public and private mergers and acquisitions, public and private offerings of equity and debt securities by public companies, corporate governance and other matters of general corporate and securities law.
+John Haggerty is a partner in and co-chair of Goodwin’s Public M&A / Corporate Governance practice.
+He works on a wide variety of corporate and securities matters, including public and private mergers and acquisitions, public and private offerings of equity and debt securities by public companies, corporate governance and other matters of general corporate and securities law.
 He has been recognized in the Corporate/M&A: Capital Markets category by Chambers USA: America’s Leading Lawyers for Business.

 Mr. Haggerty’s recent work includes representing: